|

 refashioned into propositional claims that are susceptible to criticism.
 His

-new work on religion is built upon a formidable bedrock of preparatory
+new work on religion is built upon the philosophy and sociology of religion.

-One month after 9/11, the Bush administration had rushed to a rhetoric of a
+One month after 9/11, the Bush administration had rushed to a crusading war

-crusading war on terror.
-Habermas: "If we want to avoid a clash of
+on terror.
+Habermas: "If we want to avoid a clash of civilizations, we must

-civilizations, we must keep in mind that the dialectic of our own occidental
+keep in mind that the dialectic of our own occidental process of

-process of secularization has not yet come to a close."
-The task of
+secularization has not yet come to a close."

 Some conservatives in Europe continue to believe that Christianity is a